elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 ## 4.1 What's Our Goal? 🎯

-**Objective:** The goal of this course is to simplify your life by introducing Quarto, a new markdown-based report structure.
+The goal of this course is to simplify your life by introducing Quarto, a new markdown-based report structure.
 We'll show how Quarto speeds up the production of scientific reports, publications, and articles by integrating code execution for data structuring, analysis, and visualization with simple markdown.

 ## 4.2 What is Quarto, and Why Does It Matter? 📖